Chainsaw Maintenance & Cross-Cutting Course (previously CS30 and 201/202) Unit 201 C&G

 - Title: Chainsaw Maintenance and Cross-Cutting

-- Cost: £345 plus VAT per person to include Registration, City & Guilds/NPTC Assessment and ID Card.
+- Cost: £455+VAT per person to include registration, 2-days training, City & Guilds/NPTC assessment, certificate and ID card

 Prices may vary depending on location and/or numbers.